himichaelhe/michaelhe.github.io/index.md

 My top priorities is becoming a better listener.
 My favorite things are Bach, jazz, food, manga, walking, dogs, business/investing, tennis (beginner), Chinese culture (including cheesy drama), economic growth, reading and writing.

 I'd love to get your email [here](mailto:michaelhe@hey.com) or at michaelhe@hey.com.
 You can also find me on [Twitter](https://twitter.com/hi_michaelh) at @hi_michaelh.

-If you find my writing or work interesting, please consider sharing with people and email/DM me!
-I'd love to hear from you.
-Since some people asked me, I have set up $heymichaelhe as my Cash App account.
+Please email/DM me, I'd love to hear from you.

 ### Writing

 I began writing my [blog](https://world.hey.com/michaelhe/) in early 2021.
 It's been an [incredible experience so far](https://world.hey.com/michaelhe/240-days-later-5280bc41).
-If you find it interesting, please subscribe.
+If you find it interesting, please subscribe and share with people.
 It means a lot to me!

+Read my annual letter here.

 Here are some of my favorite pieces: